Ubuntu philosophy: History of the concept in African written sources

 The concept was used in South Africa in the 1990s as a guiding ideal for the transition from apartheid to majority rule.
-The term appears in the Epilogue of the Interim Constitution of South Africa (1993), "there is a need for understanding but not for vengeance, a need for reparation but not for retaliation, a need for ubuntu but not for victimisation".
+The term appears in the Epilogue of the Interim Constitution of South Africa (1993): "there is a need for understanding but not for vengeance, a need for reparation but not for retaliation, a need for ubuntu but not for victimisation".

 In South Africa, it has come to be used as a contested term for a kind of humanist philosophy, ethic, or ideology, also known as Ubuntuism propagated in the Africanisation (transition to majority rule) process of these countries during the 1980s and 1990s.
-New research has begun to question the exclusive "humanism" framing, and thus to suggest that ubuntu can have a "militaristic" angle - an ubuntu for warriors.
+New research has begun to question the exclusive "humanism" framing, and thus to suggest that ubuntu can have a "militaristic" angle – an ubuntu for warriors.

+In Uganda the term is used in people's everyday language as a way to relate to one another and call for community.
+The term can also be used to criticize another's actions if one states that they have lost "Obuuntu" (their humanity).
+Ugandan feminist scholar Sylvia Tamale has also written a book titled Decolonization and Afro-Feminism, offering a holistic view of Ubuntu as a decolonial ethic rooted in African communal values, relational accountability, and feminist justice.

 Since the transition to democracy in South Africa with the Nelson Mandela presidency in 1994, the term has become more widely known outside of Southern Africa, notably popularised to English-language readers through the ubuntu theology of Desmond Tutu.
 Tutu was the chairman of the South African Truth and Reconciliation Commission (TRC), and many have argued that ubuntu was a formative influence on the TRC.

 By country

 Zimbabwe

 In the Shona language, the majority spoken language in Zimbabwe, ubuntu is unhu or hunhu.
 In Ndebele, it is known as ubuntu.
 The concept of ubuntu is viewed the same in Zimbabwe as in other African cultures.
 The Shona phrase munhu munhu nekuda kwevanhu means a person is human through others while ndiri nekuti tiri means I am because we are.

-Stanlake J. W. T. Samkange (1980) highlights the three maxims of Hunhuism or Ubuntuism that shape this philosophy: The first maxim asserts that 'To be human is to affirm one's humanity by recognizing the humanity of others and, on that basis, establish respectful human relations with them.'
+Samkange (1980) highlights the three maxims of Hunhuism or Ubuntuism that shape this philosophy: The first maxim asserts that 'To be human is to affirm one's humanity by recognizing the humanity of others and, on that basis, establish respectful human relations with them.'
 And 'the second maxim means that if and when one is faced with a decisive choice between wealth and the preservation of the life of another human being, then one should opt for the preservation of life'.
 The third 'maxim' as a 'principle deeply embedded in traditional African political philosophy' says 'that the king owed his status, including all the powers associated with it, to the will of the people under him'.